Celebrating 25 years!

 Is it suitable for <18's or >60's?

 Mont Blanc is a huge physical effort, and many insurance companies ask for extra premiums or medical details for those over 60.
 This is one key reason we check your activites insurance before starting any guiding.
 We have had people aged well over 70 summit Mont Blanc, but in our experience we have found that those aged over 60 may benefit from either a two week course, or a full week of acclimatisation in the Alps before a Mont Blanc attempt.
 There's no reason why a 60 year old should not summit, while a 20 year old could fail.
 It's simply that older clients may have the patience to increase their chances over a two week period, to reduce the stress they are putting on their bodies.
-At the other end of the scale we normally only accept over 18's on Mont Blanc, but will accept an individual over 16 at the time of the course if accompanied at all times by their parent or guardian.
+At the other end of the scale, from 2025, we only accept over 18's on Mont Blanc, but recommend you are over 21 for better deleveloped aerobic and endurance.

 What are the summiting statistics?